Wuvist/lcpc/1st_progress.typ

 - Could serve as a reference for people consider to relocation
   - Just make a estimate of the denominator: income
   - Even for foreign student with no income
+- Could also serve as alternative to gini coefficient

 == Factors impacting LCMI